Yak: The Giant King: Characters

-Awards

-The Best Directors are Prapas Cholsaranont and Chaiporn Panichrutiwong, The Best Score is Jakkrapat Iamnoon, The Best Editors are Smith Timsawat, Punlop Sinjaroen and Prapas Cholsaranont, The Best Art Direction is Chaiporn Panichrutiwong, The Best Sound is made by Richard Hocks and The Best Original Song is "Kerd Ma Pen Phuen Ther" performed by Apiwat Eurthavornsuk.

 Release

 The film was theatrically released in 2012 and 2013 in Thailand and Russia in cinemas and in Australia and New Zealand at the DVD Premieres.
 Two English dubs of the film were produced, one in its home country of Thailand, and another in 2015 by Grindstone Entertainment Group.
 While the original English dub stays very close to the Thai script, the Grindstone dub makes heavy changes to the story, with all the references to Ramayana removed, along with changing some of the character names, personalities, and even some of the genders of characters.

 Home media

 Yak: The Giant King was released on Blu-ray by Happy.
 Outside of Thailand, it was first released in Australia on DVD by Eagle Entertainment on December 28, 2013.
 The Grindstone dub was released straight-to-DVD by Lionsgate on December 22, 2015.

 A sequel short film was released as part of the three shorts in Khun Tong Daeng: The Inspirations.